UnclassedPenguin/scripts/README.md

 **Be careful using any program like this that you find on the internet.
 I am not collecting anything, you can read the code, but people with bad intent could.
 Make sure you understand what this program is doing.**

+## RichPasswordCheck

+This is the same as Password check but just made to look a little bit different using the [rich](https://github.com/willmcgugan/rich) python module.
+I was just messing around with it.